surniaulula/wpsso/readme.txt

 WC Tested Up To: 4.8.0
 Stable Tag: 8.19.0

-Make sure your content looks best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.
+Present your content at its best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.

 == Description ==